Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application to Hilbert frame theory: Introduction and Basic Definitions

-\section{Introduction and basic definitions}
+\section{Introduction and Basic Definitions}

 The frame-concept was introduced by Duffin and Schaeffer \cite{DSframe} in 1952.
-The sequence $\seqgr[g]$ is called a (Hilbert) frame for the Hilbert space $\h$ with bounds $A,B$ if $A$ and $B$ are positive constants and $A \|h\|^2\leq \sumii | \langle h,g_i\rangle|^2 \leq B\|h\|^2$ for every $h\in\h$.
-It took many years till the importance of frames was realized.
-Around 1990, the frame-theory began to develop in connection with Gabor analysis and wavelets \cite{DGM, D90, Dbook}.
-Nowadays, frames are very important both for theory and life-applications.
-For more on frame-theory see \cite{CasArt, Cbook,Gbook,Hbook}.
-What makes frames very useful is that they require less restrictive conditions on the sequence elements compare to orthonormal bases and still they allow reconstructions of the space elements.
-If $\seqgr[g]$ is a frame for $\h$, then there exists a frame $\seqgr[f]$ for $\h$ so that
+The sequence $\seqgr[g]$ is called a {\it (Hilbert) frame for the Hilbert space $\h$ with bounds $A,B$} if $A$ and $B$ are positive constants and $A \|h\|^2\leq \sumii | \langle h,g_i\rangle|^2 \leq B\|h\|^2$ for every $h\in\h$.
+It took several decades for scientists to realize the high potential of frames.
+Around 1990, the frame-theory began to develop in connection with Gabor analysis and wavelets \cite{D90, Dbook, DGM}.
+Nowadays, frames are very important both for theory and real life.
+They play fundamental role in signal and image processing and find applications in wireless communication, speech recognition, geophysics, biology, and many other areas.
+For more on frame theory we refer to \cite{CasArt, Cbook, Gbook, Hbook}.

+What makes frames very useful is that they require less restrictive conditions on the sequence elements compared to orthonormal bases and still they allow reconstructions of the elements of the Hilbert space: if $\seqgr[g]$ is a frame for $\h$, then there exists a frame $\seqgr[f]$ for $\h$ so that

 and